I’m Sonia Perry – a yoga teacher in York with over 40 years experience

-Years of experience have given me an in-depth understanding of the mind-body-spirit connection and profound intuitive abilities.
+Years of experience have given me a deeper understanding of the mind-body-spirit connection and ready access to intuitive abilities.

-Now I am able to combine both roles of teacher and therapist as for the past 7 years I have been studying more self healing approaches developed by Yogachara Dr Mukunde Bhole in Anubhava Yoga and am currently completing a diploma in Therapeutic Yoga with one of his most devoted students, Sara Delamore.
-Sara is a real trailblazer who has been teaching yoga for decades.
-She brings a wealth of wisdom and experience to her teaching.
+Now I am able to combine both roles of teacher and therapist as for the past 7 years I have been studying more self healing approaches developed by Yogachara Dr Mukunde Bhole in Anubhava Yoga and have completed certification in Therapeutic Yoga, accredited by the British Council of Yoga Therapy.

 What I love about Yoga is how easy it is to help ourselves.
 We can be truly empowered to affect our health and well being.
-Just a bit of regular commitment and your life will naturally blossom and flourish.
+Just a bit of regular enjoyable commitment and your life will naturally blossom.
 Yoga continues to surprise me in my own life.
-Old addictions drop away, negative thought patterns become glaringly obvious, more creative ways of living clearer.
-Life becomes the way it deserves to be.
+Addictions fall away, negative thought patterns are easier to catch and transform, more creative ways of living become clearer.
 You can enjoy a natural drive to make more loving choices for yourself.
 The mind.body.spirit can flourish as One.